 Ferris Homes specializes in building our new manufactured homes in either senior or all age parks or vacant lots throughout Northern California.
 Ferris Financial Group, Inc. can either assist you in locating a land-leased space or we may also have current spaces in our inventory that you can choose from for your new manufactured home.
 Our homes can also be installed on vacant lots or as a secondary dwelling that you own or looking to buy.
 Ask our Consultants.

 8) Can you sell me a park space?

 Ferris Financial Group, Inc. is not a park owner.
 We are a dealer that sells, designs and installs manufactured homes.
-Most of the time we have new manufactured homes in park communities that are currently for sale, or we can also help locate a space for you.
+Most of the time we have new manufactured homes in park communities that are currently for sale, or we can also help locate a space for you in the geographic area you desire..
 Prices of park spaces and new manufactured homes vary by location.
 Ask one of our Consultants for more information.

 In the park communities in which we build in Northern California, you will find a strong sense of community, a secure environment, affordable living and in most parks there are many activities including holiday parties for the residents.
 Other amenities in the park communities can include play grounds, pools, spas, saunas, club houses, bocce courts, dog parks, classes, etc. We normally build in well planned and maintained parks that are closely located to shopping, churches, medical facilities, dining and other services.
 You will also have minimal yard maintenance.